Xu-JY/xu-jy.github.io/_pages/about.md

 <br /><br />
 <br /><br />
 -->

 # News and Events
-Apr 2025. &nbsp; &nbsp; &nbsp; &nbsp; Glad to serve as reviewers for *Journal of Machine Learning Research* (JMLR) and *Mathematics of Operations Research* (Math-OR) !

-Feb 2025. &nbsp; &nbsp; &nbsp; &nbsp; Our manuscript ["Dynamic Pricing with Adversarially-Censored Demands"](http://arxiv.org/abs/2502.06168) is posted on ArXiv.
+Sep 2025. &nbsp; &nbsp; &nbsp; &nbsp; Our paper "Dynamic Pricing with Adversarially-Censored Demands" is accepted by *WINE 2025*!
 Thanks to my collaborators Yining, Xi and Yu-Xiang!
+The preprint version is posted [here](http://arxiv.org/abs/2502.06168) on ArXiv.

+Apr 2025. &nbsp; &nbsp; &nbsp; &nbsp; Glad to serve as reviewers for *Journal of Machine Learning Research* (JMLR) and *Mathematics of Operations Research* (Math-OR)!

 Jan 2025. &nbsp; &nbsp; &nbsp; &nbsp; Our manuscript ["Joint Pricing and Resource Allocation: An Optimal Online-Learning Approach"](https://arxiv.org/abs/2501.18049) is posted on ArXiv.
 Thanks to my collaborators Xuan, Yu-Xiang and Jiashuo!